-The result of labiaplasty surgery depends upon many things beyond the surgical technique:
+The result of The Labiaplasty Techniques surgery depends upon many things beyond the surgical technique:

 Simple Edge Excision Technique